Suraj151/pdi-framework/README.md

 1. **Symbol uniqueness across `.cpp` files matters less** — anything you mark `static` is per-port, not per-file.
 2. **Headers must still guard against double-include**, but `.cpp` files in the device folder must **not** be referenced from anywhere else (doing so would link them twice).

-This is the dominant reason the framework cannot be installed unmodified via the Arduino Library Manager today — fixing it cleanly requires either moving sources under `src/` or switching to a build system that does recursive compilation.
-See [section 14.
-Build & Toolchain] for the full discussion.
+See [§14.
+Build & Toolchain](#14-build--toolchain) for the full discussion of the layout and how it interacts with the Arduino build pipeline.

 ### 2.5 Device selection flow